rigojr/jsnad/README.md

   - The enforce a casual relationship between read and write interfaces.
   - Compression is a good example.
   - The relationship is create instead of supplying read and write options, a `transform` option is passed to the `Transform` constructor.
+- The `PassThrough` constructor inherits from the `Transform` constructor.
+  - It's essentially a transform stream where no transform is applied.

+## Determining End-of-Stream
+- There are at least four ways for a stream to potentially become inoperative:
+  - close event
+  - error event
+  - finish event
+  - end event
+- We need to know when a stream has closed so that resources can be deallocated, otherwise memory leaks become likely.
+- Instead of listening to all four events, the `stream.finished` utility function provides a simplified way to do this.

+## Piping Streams
+- The concept of pipe is the same from `Bash`.
+- `process.stdout` is a writable stream.
+- The pipe method exists on Readable streams, and is passed a Writable stream.
+- Socket is a `Duplex` stream instance and that Duplex inherits from `Readable`.
+- Since pipe returns the stream passed to it, it is possible to chain pipe calls together.
+  - This is a commonly observed practice, but it's also bad practice to create pipelines this way.
+If a stream in the middle fails or closes for any reason, the other streams in the pipeline will not automatically close.
+  - This can create severe memory leaks and other bugs.
+  - The correct way to pipe multiple streams is to use the stream.pipeline utility function.
+- The pipeline command will call pipe on every stream passed to it

+# INTERACTING WITH THE FILE SYSTEM

+## File Paths
+- The `path` module is important for path manipulation and normalization across platforms and the `fs` module provides APIs to deal with the business of reading, writing, file system meta-data and file system watching.
+- Before locating a relative file path, we often need to know where the particular file being executed is located.
+For this there are two variables that are always present in every module: `__filename` and `__dirname`.
+  - The `__filename` variable holds the absolute path to the currently executing file, and the `__dirname` variable holds the absolute path to the directory that the currently executing file is in.
+- The most commonly used method of the path module is the `join` method.
+  - Apart from `path.isAbsolute` which as the name suggests will return true if a given path is absolute, the available path methods **can be broadly divided into path builders and path deconstructors**.
+  - `path.relative`: Given two absolute paths, calculates the relative path between them.
+  - The `path.resolve` function returns a string of the path that would result from navigating to each of the directories in order using the command line cd command.
+  - Resolves `..` and `.` dot in paths and strips extra slashes, for instance `path.normalize('/foo/../bar//baz')` would return `'/bar/baz'`.
+  - `path.format`: Builds a string from an object.
+The object shape that `path.format` accepts, corresponds to the object returned from `path.parse`.
+  - The path deconstructors are `path.parse`, `path.extname`, `path.dirname` and `path.basename`.

+## Reading and Writing
+- The fs module has lower level and higher level APIs.
+- The lower level API's closely mirror POSIX system calls.
+- The higher level methods for reading and writing are provided in four abstraction types:
+  - Synchronous
+  - Callback based
+  - Promise based
+  - Stream based
+- All the names of synchronous methods in the fs module end with Sync.
+  - For instance, `fs.readFileSync`.
+Synchronous methods will block anything else from happening in the process until they have resolved.
+  - These are convenient for loading data when a program starts, but should mostly be avoided after that.
+  - The encoding can be set in an options object to cause the `fs.readFileSync`.
+  - The `fs.writeFileSync` function takes a path and a string or buffer and blocks the process until the file has been completely written.
+    - An options object can be added, with a flag option set to 'a' to open a file in append mode.
+  - In the `readFileSync` case execution is paused until the file has been read, whereas in this example execution is free to continue while the read operation is performed.
+Once the read operation is completed, then the callback function that we passed as the third argument to readFile is called with the result.
+This allows for the process to perform other tasks (accepting an HTTP request for instance).
+- The `fs.promises` API provides most of the same asynchronous methods that are available on `fs`, but the methods return promises instead of accepting callbacks.
+ - `const { readFile, writeFile } = require('fs').promises`

+## File Streams
+- `fs.createReadStream` and `fs.createWriteStream`.
+- Excellent if dealing with a large file because the memory usage will stay constant as the file is read in small chunks and written in small chunks.

+## Reading Directories
+- Directories are a special type of file, which hold a catalog of files.
+Similar to files the `fs` module provides multiple ways to read a directory:
+  - Synchronous
+  - Callback-based
+  - Promise-based
+  - An async iterable that inherits from `fs.Dir`
+- For extremely large directories they can also be read as a stream using `fs.opendir`, `fs.opendirSync` or `fs.promises.opendir` method which provides a stream-like interface that we can pass to `Readable.from` to turn it into a stream.

 ## Commands
 - `node -v` `node --version`